AuelJonas/IgraphNetworkXIntroduction/README.md

 # data

 The folder [Igraph](https://github.com/AuelJonas/IgraphNetworkXIntroduction/tree/master/Igraph "Igraph") contains a jupyter notebook with basic network operations using igraph.
 If you don't have jupyter notebook installed, you can also use the [igraph_python.py](https://github.com/AuelJonas/IgraphNetworkXIntroduction/blob/master/Igraph/igraph_python.py "igraph_python.py") file.
-Additionally there is a real world data network polblogs.gml which is used in the python scripts.
+Additionally there is a real world data network [polblogs.gml](https://github.com/AuelJonas/IgraphNetworkXIntroduction/blob/master/Igraph/polblogs.gml "polblogs") which is used in the python scripts.
+Loading the data might take some time.

 The [NetworkX](https://github.com/AuelJonas/IgraphNetworkXIntroduction/tree/master/NetworkX "NetworkX") folder similary contains a NetworkX jupyter notebook and the corresponding [NetworkX.py](https://github.com/AuelJonas/IgraphNetworkXIntroduction/blob/master/NetworkX/NetworkX.py "NetworkX.py").
-As a real world data network dolphins.gml is used in the python scripts.
+As a real world data network [dolphins.gml](https://github.com/AuelJonas/IgraphNetworkXIntroduction/blob/master/NetworkX/dolphins.gml "dolphins") is used in the python scripts.
+This is a comparably small network.

 The real world datasets are taken from: http://www-personal.umich.edu/~mejn/netdata/